Zaab1t/lithp/README.md

 for now its like most other dialects except slow, few features and quoted expressions are written like `{}` instead of `'()`.

+Quoted lists are referred to as q-expresisons and normal lists are s-expressions ofc.

 ## Getting started
 You need editline, on Debian based distros that is: